uqiotstudio/csse4011_zephyr_guides/mkdocs/docs/Connectivity/CN.4-Shell.md

 ### **2.3 Shell USB Overlay**
 As with the console, we must inform Zephyr that the **shell-uart is to be routed through the USB subsystem using CDC_ACM**.
 This can be done by creating and adding an overlay file to the build-system.
-An '*app.overlay'* file can be created similarly to the console tutorial, and this will automatically be picked up by the build-system [4].
+An '*app.overlay'* file can be created similarly to the console tutorial, and this will automatically be picked up by the [build-system](https://docs.zephyrproject.org/latest/guides/dts/howtos.html#set-devicetree-overlays).
 However, here we will explore manually adding it to the build system.

 ```shell
 vim dtc_shell.overlay #create new file for shell overlay